dmwm/cms_consistency/cmp3/README.rst

 Timing
 ------

-splitting one 100M entries file into 10 10M files takes about 4 minutes
+Splitting one 100M entries file into 10 10M files takes about 4 minutes

-comparing 3 100M entry lists split into 10 parts each takes about 7.5 minutes
+Comparing 3 100M entry lists split into 10 parts each takes about 7.5 minutes